Ageing and Disability Commission

 What are we doing?

 NSW Government established an Ageing and Disability Commission from 1 July 2019 to protect and promote the rights of adults with disability and older adults, and protect them from abuse, neglect and exploitation.
 The Commission’s roles under the (NSW) Ageing and Disability Commissioner Act 2019 (the Act), include:

 - responding to allegations of abuse, neglect and exploitation of adults with disability and older adults (65 years and over or, if Aboriginal and/or Torres Strait Islander, 50 years and over), including by providing advice, making referrals and conducting investigations

 - raising awareness and educating the public about matters relating to the abuse, neglect and exploitation of adults with disability and older adults

-- inquiring into and reporting on systemic issues relating to the protection and promotion of the rights, or the abuse, neglect and exploitation, of adults with disability and older adults, including making recommendations to government
+- inquiring into and reporting on systemic issues relating to the protection and promotion of the rights, or the abuse, neglect and exploitation, of adults with disability and older adults, including making recommendations to government; and,

-- administering the NSW Official Community Visitors scheme.
+- administering the NSW Official Community Visitor scheme.

 What have we achieved so far?